List of churches in Rogaland: Ryfylke prosti

 This deanery (prosti) covers the northeastern part of Rogaland county, including the municipalities of Sauda, Suldal, Hjelmeland, and Strand.
-The deanery is headquartered in the village of Hjelmelandsvågen in the municipality of Hjelmeland.
+The deanery is headquartered in the village of Hjelmelandsvågen in Hjelmeland Municipality.

 Historically, there was a Ryfylke deanery since the Middle Ages.
 Over time, its boundaries were changed and moved.
 On 1 March 1988, the deanery was renamed Nordre Ryfylke prosti (and at the same time, the old Hetland prosti was renamed Søre Ryfylke prosti).
-Also on that date, the parishes in the municipality of Hjelmeland were transferred from Nordre Ryfylke to Søre Ryfylke.
+Also on that date, the parishes in Hjelmeland Municipality were transferred from Nordre Ryfylke to Søre Ryfylke.
 In 2013, Nordre Ryfylke prosti and Søre Ryfylke prosti were merged to form the present Ryfylke prosti.
-In 2020, the parishes in the former municipality of Forsand were moved from here to the neighboring Sandnes prosti.
+In 2020, the parishes in the former Forsand Municipality were moved from here to the neighboring Sandnes prosti.